 The truth is…

-At this point, nobody really knows which probably indicates that the cause is probably more complex than just any one factor and is likely a combination of both environment and genetic factors.
+At this point, nobody knows, indicating that the cause is probably more complex than just any one factor and is likely a combination of environmental and genetic factors.

-As mentioned, you’ll know if a dog has spina bifida right around the time he really starts to walk.
+As mentioned, you’ll know if a dog has spina bifida right around the time he starts to walk.
 This is a condition most often diagnosed in puppies.
-If he has a spinal problem of this severity, he will probably be falling down with ataxia.
+He will probably fall with ataxia if he has a spinal problem of this severity.
 There are other signs like hind leg muscle atrophy and urinary problems.
-Another thing is that some dogs wag/use their tail in a strange way but, the main this is that he cannot walk!
+Another thing is that some dogs wag/use their tail strangely, but the main thing is that they cannot walk!

 Also…

-It’s important to note that usually spina bifida is present in the lower back rather than the upper spine.
-If your dog has problems in the upper spine, then it may be another condition and not SB.
+It’s important to note that spina bifida is usually present in the lower back rather than the upper spine.
+If your dog has upper spine problems, it may be another condition and not SB.

 Diagnosis of Spina Bifida in Dogs

-In order to accurately diagnose a dog with spina bifida, a vet will give a physical and neurological exam.
-They most definitely will want an x-ray of the dog’s spine, and possibly an MRI.
-If the dog has the kind of spina bifida where the vertebrae have no malformation, then it’s possible that your dog could have the condition and you’ll never know!
+To accurately diagnose a dog with spina bifida, a vet will give a physical and neurological exam.
+They will want an x-ray of the dog’s spine and possibly an MRI.
+If the dog has the kind of spina bifida where the vertebrae have no malformation, then it’s possible that your dog could have the condition, and you’ll never know!

 Treatment Options

-We do hope that stem cell therapy becomes a legitimate option for dogs and children with spina bifida.
-Maybe in a few years it will be!
+We hope stem cell therapy becomes a legitimate option for dogs and children with spina bifida.
+Maybe in a few years, it will be!

 Prognosis of Spina Bifida in dogs

-Spina bifida isn’t known to decrease a dog’s life expectancy – though of course, any time a dog has difficulties walking it’s more likely for him or her to die of an accidental death.
+Spina bifida isn’t known to decrease a dog’s life expectancy – though, of course, any time a dog has difficulties walking, it’s more likely for them to die of an accidental death.

 As a pet owner…

-The most you can do is try to offer your dog a comfortable life, however you think best.
-Some people think that euthanasia is the best option for dogs with severe spina bifida.
-Of course, this is something you will have to decide for yourself as we here at IndulgeYourPet do not endorse euthanasia for convenience but only in cases where an animal is suffering needlessly.
+The most you can do is try to offer your dog a comfortable life however you think best.
+Some believe euthanasia is the best option for dogs with severe spina bifida.
+Of course, you will have to decide this for yourself as we here at IndulgeYourPet do not endorse euthanasia for convenience but only in cases where an animal is suffering needlessly.

 Which brings us to…